 For instance, assume you are traveling round-trip from Boston (BOS) to Seattle (SEA).
 You take a flight from BOS to Detroit (DTW) in order to connect with your later DTW to SEA flight.
 For your return, you fly direct from SEA to BOS.
 You would accumulate three flight segments, two from BOS to SEA (BOS-DTW and DTW-SEA), and one from SEA to BOS.

 Select the fare class for your ticket purchase.
 Not all fare classes are available on all flights or on all airlines.
 Consult your ticket or reservation to determine the fare class you should select for the calculator.

 Select the airline from which you purchased the ticket for the trip.
 The ticket should have flight numbers issued by the ticketing airline, even if there are codeshares and flight numbers from different airlines for the same flight.

-If you purchased your flight from Delta Air Lines, then American is your ticketing airline.
+If you purchased your flight from Delta Air Lines, then Delta is your ticketing airline.